 Cast & Crew

-Chris is excited to make his Halifax performing debut here at The Grafton Street Dinner Theatre.
-Raised in The Annapolis Valley, Chris has always been active in the arts community singing in the choir, performing in community theatre, and being involved in the Music program in school.
-His passion for music and performance then accompanied him to the Vocal performance program at Acadia University.
-There, Chris studied Classical/ Operatic voice, Musical theatre, as well as theatre acting.
-Chris' most recent roles include Fred Voss - CBC’s Pure, Rapunzel’s Prince - Into the Woods, and Chebutykin - Three Sisters.
+Chris Bolton is excited to continue performing here at Grafton Street Dinner Theatre following his role as Stuart in Will You Still Love Me Tomorrow?
+Raised in the Annapolis Valley, Chris has always been active in the arts community singing in choir, performing in community theatre, and being involved in the Music program in school.
+This passion for music and performance lead him to the Vocal Performance program at Acadia University.
+There, Chris studied Classical/ Operatic voice, Musical Theatre, as well as theatre acting.
+Chris’ other roles include Fred Voss in CBC’s Pure, Rapunzel’s Prince in Into The Woods, and Chebutykin in Three Sisters.

 Danielle is happy to make her Grafton Street Dinner Theatre debut in Ahead by a Century.
 She is a graduate from Holland College Musical Theatre Program 2017 and has been in productions from a very young age.
 Music and theatre are her two passions.
 She has been in productions such as Leading Ladies (Ken Ludwig), The Last Resort (Norm Foster), A Murder Is Announced (Agatha Christie) and many others over the years.
 Danielle is eager to perform for you this evening.
 Thank you for coming out tonight and enjoy the show!!